DecisionsDev/odm-container-samples/decisioncenter/businessvalueeditor/README-KUBERNETES.md

 ```

 Add all the other parameters suitable to your platform in `values.yaml`.
 Check this [link](https://github.com/DecisionsDev/odm-docker-kubernetes/tree/master/platform) for help.

+If you are on OCP, you can use this [values.yaml](./businessvalueeditor-source/values.yaml) file by replacing `<FILESERVER_URL>` by the actual URL of the file server hosting the JARs.

 ```bash
 helm install businessvalueeditor-sample ibmcharts/ibm-odm-prod -f values.yaml